 Your Company has an effective risk management framework which helps the Board tomonitor the state of controls in key business processes.
 Your Company has well-establishedprocedures for internal controls commensurate with its size and operations.
 Theorganisation is appropriately staffed with qualified and experienced personnel forimplementing and monitoring the internal control environment.

-Policy Against Sexual Harassment
+Policy against Sexual Harassment

 Your Company has formulated a policy for the prevention of sexual harassment within theCompany.
 It seeks to prevent and deter acts of sexual harassment and communicateprocedures for their resolution and settlement.
 Internal Complaints Committees have beenconstituted in accordance with the requirements of the law.
-There were no cases/complaints reported in this regard during 2016-17.
+There were no cases/complaints reported in this regard during 2017-18.
 A copy of the Policy against sexualharassment has been disseminated amongst all employees and is posted on the Companywebsite which can be accessed from www.akzonobel.co.in.

 Related Party Transactions (RPTs)

-All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
-During the year the Company had not entered into any contract / arrangement /transaction with related parties which couldbe considered material in accordance withthe policy of the Company on materiality ofRPTs with requisite approvals.
+All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis and/ or have been duly approved as required under law.
+During the year the Companyhad entered into contracts / arrangements / transactions with related parties which couldbe considered material in accordance with the policy of the Company on materiality ofRPTs with requisite approvals.